-In Fig. \ref{fig:d2_dz} the left panel shows the behavior of the parameter $d^2V_R/dz^2$ which, according to the physical meaning, is the vertical gradient of the Galactic expansion velocity.
-In the region of influence of the Galactic bar with $R$ < 5 kpc and azimuth $\theta$ > 175$^\circ$, we see the parameter values equal to +30 \kmskpcc, corresponding to an increase of the Galactic expansion velocity $V_R$ with increasing distance $|z|$ from the Galactic plane.
-In the region of the Galaxy with an azimuth $\theta$<175$^\circ$, the value of the parameter $d^2V_R/dz^2$ has the opposite sign $-30$\,\kmskpcc, indicating a decrease in the Galactic expansion velocity with an increase in $|z|$.
+The left panel of Figure \ref{fig:d2_dz} shows the Galactic map of the parameter $d^2V_R/dZ^2$ which, according to the physical meaning, is the second order derivative of the Galactic expansion velocity in the vertical direction.
+In the inner region of influence of the Galactic bar ($R$ < 5 kpc), we see the parameter values equal to +30 \kmskpcc for $\theta$ > 175$^\circ$, corresponding to an increase of the Galactic expansion velocity $V_R$ with increasing height $|Z|$ from the Galactic plane.
+In the region with an azimuth $\theta$<175$^\circ$, the value of the parameter $d^2V_R/dZ^2$ has the opposite sign $-30$\,\kmskpcc, indicating a decrease in the Galactic expansion velocity with increasing in $|Z|$.
 We also observe such behavior for $R$ in the range between 5 and 10 kpc, but the value is 2-3 times smaller than in the region of the Galactic bar.

-In Fig. \ref{fig:Velocity_residual} (left top panel), we can see the Galactic expansion velocity $V_R$ in the Galaxy middle plane $z$=0.
-The behavior of $V_R$ is opposite from that of the parameter $d^2V_R/dz^2$.
-The values of $V_R$ for $\theta$ < 185$^\circ$ in the Galaxy plane reach values more +20 \kms and decrease with growing $|z|$; for $\theta$ > 185$^\circ$, the values of the $V_R$ are about $-20$\,\kms and increase with growing $|z|$.
-We can conclude that in the region with R >5 kpc, the Galactic expansion velocity rapidly changes with growing $|z|$ possibly influenced by the Galactic bar.